JonasDias10/portfolio/README.md

 # My Portfolio

 Welcome to my portfolio, a showcase of my technical skills, projects, and career highlights.
-Developed with the combination of React, TypeScript, Next UI, and Tailwind CSS.
+Developed with the combination of React, TypeScript and Tailwind CSS.

 ---